JacobJeppesen/ML-Course/README.md

 * All lectures are available [here](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN).

-* Exercises, lecture notes, and lecture slides are available [here](CourseMaterial/MachineLearning/) (exercises were forked from [Gerges Dib](https://github.com/dibgerge/ml-coursera-python-assignments) and lecture notes and slides were forked from [Remy Marquis](https://github.com/rmarquis/coursera-machinelearning)).
+* Exercises, lecture notes, and lecture slides are available [here](CourseMaterial/MachineLearning/).
 All exercises can be downloaded as a zip file [here](CourseMaterial/MachineLearning/Exercises/AllExercisesForDownload.zip) (right click -> save as).
+Note: the submission and grading cells in the exercises should be ignored (they are only for students obtaining a certificate from Coursera).

 * Textbook for the course (with Python examples): [_Python for Data Science_ by Jake VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/).